 Many vulnerable creatures take evasive actions.
 The butterfly flies in wacky fashion.
 Never a straight line like the ability of a crow.
 Crows don’t act vulnerable.
 They’re kinda bossy.
 Taking on all sorts of predators in an annoyance roll.
 They sound the alarm about snakes and cats.
 They can try to drive a hawk to distraction.

 Some people are like crows.
 Nothing much phases them.
 But then there’s the butterflies.
 People who are desperate to not be eaten by something much bigger than they are.
-Sometimes they wind up eating themselves because they’re tired of evading the “predator”… that is mental illness.
+Sometimes they wind up eating themselves because they’re tired of evading the “predator”, mental illness.

 Suicide is the mental equivalent of a terminal physical disease.
 It’s not a willful act to “commit” suicide.
 “Commit suicide” is a misnomer because it indicates that the victim was in control.